 Moreover, even though we have so many varieties of synthetic fibres, natural fibres still have a lot of value in our lives.
-For example, we cannot use synthetic fibre to make wicks for candles and oil lamps because when synthetic fibres are burnt, they melt without forming ash.
+For example, we cannot use synthetic fibre to make wicks for candles and oil lamps because they do not support a falme.
+When synthetic fibres are burnt, they melt without forming ash.
 The bead formed prevents evaporation of wax or oil vapours and does not support a flame.